How to Repurpose Leftover Ingredients to Save Money

 Size Isn't Everything!

 Most people tend to overbuy larger packages of items because they think that it somehow "saves them money" or "it's a better deal".
 Sadly this often is a misnomer.
 For example, if a recipe calls for a tablespoon of a pantry staple, such as tomato paste for example.
-Most of us head to the canned tomato section of the market, and pickup a can of tomato paste right?
+Most of us head to the canned tomato section of the market, and pick up a can of tomato paste right?
 We head home, pop open the can of tomato paste, and proceed to create our recipe that only calls for a tablespoon or two of the tomato paste.
 Leaving the remainder of the can of tomato paste with literally no purpose, other than to end up in the back of your fridge and turn into an unknown furry science project.

-Just Freeze It, Freeze It, Freeze It!
+Just Freeze It!

-Take Stock In Your Leftovers
+Make Stock With Your Leftovers

-When your recipe calls for something like half a cup of an ingredient like celery, carrots, onions, tomatoes, etc..
+When your recipe calls for something like half a cup of an ingredient like celery, carrots, onions, tomatoes, etc...
 Simply take those leftover ingredients and place them into an airtight container or zip top bag and stick them in the freezer.
 Continue adding in these leftover ingredients until your bag is full.
 Then simply toss them into your stock pot, pour over cold water, and bring to a boil.
 Add in garlic, herbs, and spices, bring to a boil, and simmer for hours to unlock the rich flavors of your veggies to create vegetable stock.

 If you've got a leftover carcass of chicken, or turkey.
 Simply toss that into your stock pot as well to create poultry stock.
-After you're done making your stock, add in some pasta for a delicious soup, or pour your cooled stock into zip top freezer bags, and freeze the bags flat on a sheet tray.
+After you're done making your stock, add in some pasta for a delicious soup, or pour your cooled stock into zip-top freezer bags, and freeze the bags flat on a sheet tray.
 This will allow you to store them flat or vertically in your freezer to save valuable space.
 Again when you've got a recipe calling for stock, you've already got it.
 Saving you an average of $2.50 to $5.00 per 32 ounces of stock.

 Just Add It In!

-When it comes to most recipes, if a recipe calls for something like 3/4 of a cup of carrots, and you find yourself with a couple extra tablespoons of leftover carrots.
+When it comes to most recipes, if a recipe calls for something like 3/4 of a cup of carrots, and you find yourself with a couple of extra tablespoons of leftover carrots.
 Simply toss the extra in the recipe!
-Using a LITTLE BIT more of a certain ingredient (this most certainly does NOT apply to spices, salt, etc!) shouldn't throw off the flavor profile or number of servings of your recipe.
-Do remember that when you're cooking a savory dish, a recipe is a basic guideline to the recipe authors vision of the dish, and you've got a little bit of an ingredient left over, simply just toss them in!
+Using a LITTLE BIT more of a certain ingredient (this most certainly does NOT apply to spices, salt, etc!) shouldn't throw off the flavor profile or the number of servings of your recipe.
+Do remember that when you're cooking a savory dish, a recipe is a basic guideline to the recipe author's vision of the dish, and you've got a little bit of an ingredient leftover, simply just toss them in!
 You might just be pleasantly surprised at how delicious the recipe turns out with that little "something extra".
 Adding in that little bit left might be able to save a few dollars per dish, and can save you time in having to repurpose.

 Make a list and check it twice!

 Before you run off to the market to shop for ingredients for your next recipe.
 Keep an updated list of the repurposed ingredients that you have in your freezer, and how long it has been there, so you know exactly what you've already got on hand.
-Using repurposed ingredients instead of constantly purchasing new can save hundreds of dollars per year!
+Using repurposed ingredients instead of constantly purchasing new ones can save hundreds of dollars per year!